 Remember, the Ford Pinto had killed around 25 people (as told by Ford) when the entire country had to shift into gear in order to regulate against safety design negligence by car makers.

 I mean do we expect a market to somehow adjust itself today such that people stop owning Tesla, as well as stop riding in and around them?
-I have doubts about such consumer self-correction as I still weekly read news from grieving families who say, too late, they never understood the real risk of their loved ones being burned alive, hit head-on or run over by Tesla.
+I have doubts about such consumer self-correction as I still weekly read news from grieving families who say, too late, they never understood the very fast growing risk of their loved ones being burned alive, hit head-on or run over by Tesla.

 And on this tragic note about the exploding number of deaths in defective cars, which seem to only be stopped with regulation, Tesla has many shockingly old safety design defects.
 Consider for comparison an assorted list of high safety models, from far better engineered brands.